robabram/Quickstart-Secure-Django-Template/README.md

 **NGINX Configuration**

 A NGINX web server configuration is available using FastCGI and UWSGI.
+SSL configuration will get an 'A+' on Qualys SSL test.

 **Basic User Management**